danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](01.js)
    - [Test](01.test.js)

+2. Sum of 3 Numbers

-2. takes in 3 numbers and returns the sum of the 3 input parameters
+   - Goal: write a function called solution that takes in 3 numbers and returns the sum of the 3 input parameters

-   - Example:
+   - Examples:

      ```js
      solution(5, 9, 2); // Should return 16